 Dr. Tanguay also served as Vice-Rector, Research, Creation and Innovation at the Université de Montréal (UdeM) from 2011 to 2015.
 In this role, she coordinated all UdeM research activities at the local, national and international levels.
 In 2014, she was also responsible for international relations.
 Her leadership enabled her to improve the amount of research being conducted at UdeM which, during her mandate, rose from fourth to second place in Canada.

 Over the course of her career, Dr. Tanguay has chaired or been a member on boards of directors for over 50 organizations.
 She has developed and maintained an impressive network of contracts with the provincial government, in Quebec's innovation system and with many stakeholders at the federal and international levels.
 As a proven leader with over 25 years of experience in research management, in representing the interests of research and innovation, technology transfer and in communicating scientific interests, in 2015 she started Vision et stratégies d'innovation, a research and innovation consulting firm.

-In April 2016, Dr. Tanguay was appointed Vice President, National Infrastructure and Emerging Technologies at the National Research Council of Canada.
-In this capacity, Dr. Tanguay oversees Measurement Science and Standards, which serves as Canada's metrology institute and Herzberg Astronomy and Astrophysics.
-As part of her remit, Dr. Tanguay is currently the executive at NRC responsible for the National Institute of Nanotechnology (NINT), a joint initiative with the University of Alberta and the Province of Alberta.
-She also has responsibility at this time for NRC's Information and Communication Technologies and for the Security and Disruptive Technologies portfolio.
+In April 2016, Dr. Tanguay was appointed Vice-President, Emerging Technologies at the National Research Council of Canada (NRC).
+In this capacity, Dr. Tanguay oversees the Measurement Science and Standards Research Centre, which serves as Canada's metrology institute and the Herzberg Astronomy and Astrophysics Research Centre.
+As part of her remit, Dr. Tanguay is currently the executive at the NRC responsible for the Nanotechnology Research Centre, and is responsible for the Digital Technologies and Advanced Electronics and Photonics Research Centres.